Full Name: Zebra Cobra (Naja nigricincta nigricincta)

 Classification: HIGHLY VENOMOUS

-The Zebra Cobra occurs from central Namibia northwards into Angola and is one of four spitting snakes in Namibia.
-It averages 80-120 cm and may reach 1.8 m in length.
+The Zebra Cobra occurs from central Namibia northwards into Angola.
+It averages 1.2 m and may exceed 1.5 m in length.
 It is largely nocturnal and is often found on tarred roads, especially after rain.

 The venom of the Zebra Cobra is potently cytotoxic, causing pain, swelling, blistering and in many instances tissue damage.
 Fatalities are not common.
 The venom of this snake is not used in the manufacturing process of polyvalent antivenom and the effectiveness of the antivenom to neutralise the venom of the Zebra Cobra is not well known.